-Pre-Student Teaching Experience Requirements ~ Student must be in schools each day they are scheduled and document hours completed. ✓ Student will arrange to teach a minimum of three times for formal observation.
-Two by mentor teacher, one by university supervisor. ✓ Student will complete two video recording of their teaching for the Self-monitoring video assignment.
-Video, reflections, and instructional plans will be uploaded in Canvas for university supervisor to view. ✓ Student will update their resume with their pre-student teaching experience. ✓ Student will create and add a minimum of one artifact from the field experience to the professional portfolio.
+Pre-Student Teaching Experience Requirements ✓ Student must be in schools each day they are scheduled, and document hours completed. ✓ Student will arrange to teach a minimum of four times for formal observation (two mentor, two supervisor). ✓ Student will complete two video recording of their teaching.
+Video, reflections, and instructional plans will be uploaded in Canvas for university supervisor to view. ✓ Student will complete Instructional Planning assignments.
+Student will update their resume to include the pre-student teaching experience. ✓ Student will create and add a minimum of one artifact from the field experience to the professional portfolio.
 This will be shared with and approved by the university supervisor prior to the final evaluation. ✓ Student will complete a self-assessment inventory (ICI, see below) at the beginning and end of each junior field experience.
 This will be shared with the university supervisor at both times, beginning and end of semester.